pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

 13 |   println!("Good twin: {:?}", good_twin);
    |                               ^^^^^^^^^ value borrowed here after moved
 ```
-In laymen's terms, what happen was that when evil was given a reference to good_twin's value, `good_twin` can no longer access that object.
+In laymen's terms, what happen was that when evil was given a reference to good_twin's value, `good_twin` can no longer access that object. `good_twin` is no longer valid.

 To acheive the same thing we did in Javascript, we would have to declare `good_twin` as mutable, and pass an explicitly mutable reference to `evil_twin`: